lingchen0331/lingchen0331.github.io/_pages/about.md

 Teaching Assistant, Discrete Mathematics, *University of Vermont, 2016 Fall*

 ## Service
-I have served PC member and sub PC member for top conferences: KDD, NIPS, ICML, ICLR, ICDM as well as top journals: TNNLS, TBD
+I have participated in reviewing top conferences: KDD, NIPS, ICML, ICLR, ICDM as well as top journals: TNNLS, TBD as sub PC member and PC member.